-intrusion on federal power, a functional relationship with the overall legislative scheme (in this case, the scheme of the zoning by-law No. 210) would be sufficient to deem the impugned provision intra vires.
+The Supreme Court then considered whether the amendments could be saved under the ancillary powers doctrine.
+The Supreme Court first determined that the provision at issue did "not constitute a serious intrusion on federal jurisdiction" [70] Thus, where there is only a marginal intrusion on federal power, a functional relationship with the overall legislative scheme (in this case, the scheme of the zoning by-law No. 210) would be sufficient to deem the impugned provision intra vires.
 In this case, however, the Supreme Court found that the amending By-law 260 did not further the scheme of zoning by-law No. 210, which purpose was to regulate land use.
-This was because By-law 260 banned "aerodromes throughout the municipality, which spans a variety of land uses."
-The Supreme Court concluded that the amendments in by-law No. 260 did not have a rational functional connection to zoning by-law No. 210, and as a result, was ultra vires.
-The supreme Court concluded that the amendments in by-law No. 260 did not have a rational functional connection to zoning by-law No. 210, and as a result, d) Walker v Ontario (Ministry of Housing), [1983] 41 OR (2d) 9, 144 DLR (3d) 8673
+This was because By-law 260 banned "aerodromes throughout the municipality, which spans a variety of land uses."[71].
+The Supreme Court concluded that the amendments in by-law No. 260 did not have a rational functional connection to zoning by-law No. 210, and as a result, was ultra vires.[72]

+d) Walker v Ontario (Ministry of Housing), [1983] 41 OR (2d) 9, 144 DLR (3d) 86[73]

 In this case, an Ontario municipality and the Minister of Transport agreed to acquire lands to make improvements to a federally-licenced airport which the municipality operated and wished to expand.
 Mr. Walker owned land at the end of the runway and refused to sell his land to the municipality.
 Mr. Walker erected a silo and other buildings which obstructed the obstacle limitation surface ("OLS") of aircraft at the federally-licensed airport.
-The municipality applied to the Minister of Transport to impose Zoning Regulations pursuant to the Aeronautics Act (the "Aeronautics Act").74
+The municipality applied to the Minister of Transport to impose Zoning Regulations pursuant to the Aeronautics Act (the "Aeronautics Act").[74]

-Pursuant to section 5.4 of the Aeronautics Act, the Governor General in Council may make regulations for airports for the purpose of preventing lands adjacent to or in the vicinity of an airport or airport site from being used or developed in a manner that is incompatible with the safe operation of an airport or aircraft.75 The Minister of Transport declined to make a Zoning Regulation hoping the parties would resolve their differences amicably.
-The Minister of Housing for Ontario then imposed a provincial zoning order under the Planning Act76 which imposed
+Pursuant to section 5.4 of the Aeronautics Act, the Governor General in Council may make regulations for airports for the purpose of preventing lands adjacent to or in the vicinity of an airport or airport site from being used or developed in a manner that is incompatible with the safe operation of an airport or aircraft.[75].
+The Minister of Transport declined to make a Zoning Regulation hoping the parties would resolve their differences amicably.
+The Minister of Housing for Ontario then imposed a provincial zoning order under the Planning Act[76] which imposed height restrictions on buildings around the airport[77].
+Mr. Walker and others challenged the provincial zoning order at the Superior Court.